How Storytelling Shapes Health Outcomes

 Blue Zones are regions of the world where people enjoy longer, healthier lives, marked by high rates of chronic disease prevention, mental well-being, and a strong sense of community.
 These regions—Okinawa (Japan), Sardinia (Italy), Nicoya (Costa Rica), Ikaria (Greece), and Loma Linda (California)—provide powerful insights into the lifestyle factors that contribute to longevity.
 Integrating these principles into healthcare, particularly through design thinking and human-centered design (HCD), offers a pathway to…

-Designers: The Leaders You Didn’t Know You Needed
+Designers Are The Leaders You Didn’t Know You Needed

 In a world where innovation and adaptability are crucial, designers are stepping into leadership roles like never before.
 But what makes designers such natural leaders?
 Problem-solving is at the heart of design.
 Designers are trained to look at complex issues from multiple perspectives, balancing functionality, aesthetics, and user needs.
 This ability to think critically and creatively makes them uniquely equipped to lead teams, shape vision, and inspire change.
 Here’s why designers are natural-born leaders…